cloudcafetech/homelab/talos/talos-kubevirt/README.md

 KubeVirt on Talos Linux.

-This 2 config based on 1 master (VM on Proxmox) 1 worker (Baremetal) with default Flannel CNI & No (cilium) CNI
+This 3 config based on 1 master (VM on Proxmox) 1 worker (Baremetal) with default Flannel CNI & No (cilium) CNI including Longhorn

 ### Master (Talos VM) on Proxmox